thisisqubika/java-coding-challenge/ANSWERS.md

 ## B - Ingest the data

+#### 1. To read XML file from ingester I used the XStream library which I find very useful and easy to use to read
+serialize XML strings to POJOs.
+I also created DTOs (Data Transfer Objects) to match every entity.
+The reason for introducing DTO is simple.
+We don't want to expose entities to our RestController, instead our RestController will only know about DTOs.
+#### 2. List of DTOs:
+CarBrandDto, CalalogueDto, ModelDto, SubModelDto, EngineDto and WheelsDto Repositories were implemented to persist all entities.
+#### 3. The list of repositories are:
+CarBrandRepository, CalalogueRepository, ModelRepository, EngineRepository, WheelsRepository and SubModelRepository

+#### 4. Two helper classed ConverterHelper and XStreamHelper were implemented.
+ConverterHelper to help with converting between entities and DTOs XStreamHelper to help with reading and writing XML.

 ## C - Expose data with a RESTful API

 ## D - Adding images